orouits/led/README.md

 `rn|range_sel/[regex]/N[/C]`

+Extract all characters in the line except for the range given

 `rnu|range_unsel/[regex]/N[/C]`

-- N: from column, relative to the end of line if N is negative
+- N: first column (if N is negative, it is relative to the end of line)
 - C: character count, 1 by default

 ### Register functions